Skip to Content

 If a plant suddenly shuts down and there are no hot springs nearby, entire populations of manatees could freeze and suffer the consequences of their human dependence.

-But while some animal adaptations are successful and develop at a rate that matches the speed of change in their environment, more species struggle to adapt fast enough.
+However, while some animal adaptations are successful and develop at a rate that matches the speed of change in their environment, more species struggle to adapt quickly.

-These animals are losing their habitats, sources of food and clean water.
-Their breeding and hunting grounds become smaller every year.
+These animals are losing their habitats, sources of food, and clean water.
+Their breeding and hunting grounds are shrinking every year.

 Pikas on the Precipice